fthidln/Book-Recommendation-System/README.md

 *   Most of the rating is retrieved in implicit way, so we can just drop that to receive more representable results
 *   "Selected Poems" and "Little Women" have the highest amounts, indicating strong popularity or frequent selection
 *   The remaining users in top 10 have a much smaller number of ratings compared to the top two, indicating a long-tail distribution.
 This could mean a mix of power users and casual users in the dataset
 *   High activity from a few users could introduce bias in your model, skewing recommendations toward their preferences.
-Mitigating this with normalization or weighting techniques might be critical.
+Mitigating this with standardization or weighting techniques might be critical.

 ## Data Preparation
 Before model development step, it is inevitable to skip data preparation.
 This section is important, preparing data so the data that enter model development stage is not generating a trash model.
 It is start with data cleaning which removing empty data using pandas data frame method, drop_dropna().
 Later, combine the rating and book dataframe into pivot table to reveal patterns in user-book interactions.
 The last thing to do is value standardization of the data to perform efficiently by ensuring that different variables are treated on a common scale, since this project use an algorithm that rely in distance metrics (Nearest Neighbour).
 But this done through varying it into standardize data and un-standardize data, so there will be 2 variation that we want to compare with the same algorithm.